How Thoroughly Has Our Legislature Thought This Through?!

 Education is not as simple as manufacturing widgets in a factory.
 Most public school teachers cannot determine the type of student that crosses their threshold each August.
 Unlike other vocations, educators have very little control on the raw goods they are given and the events of any given household, community or school are not consistent year to year.
 Measuring the success of a teacher following a year of instruction is much more complex than developing a quality product in a factory assembly line.

-Statistically Significant is used when the results are unlikely to have occurred by chance alone.
+I am trained as a scientist.
+Science relies on numbers to prove or disprove a hypothesis.
+An experiment may provide results that are different from a control group but not statistically significant.
+The term Statistically Significant is used when the results are unlikely to have occurred by chance alone.
 Cause and Effect is very difficult to establish, because observed results are not always a direct result of the treatment.

 In the physical sciences, cause and effect is easier to establish because physical science subjects “behave” consistently according to the laws of energy, principles of mass, etc. Sciences that deal with living things introduce much more complex systems.
 There are so many variables (many hard to quantify) i.e., internal vigor, hormone levels, diet, previous experience.
 The complexity of living things make it very difficult to establish cause and effect, and this complexity is even greater with human subjects.
+When we say a teacher should not return to their job next fall because their students didn’t make significant improvement on their standardized test scores, we are implying a cause and effect relationship that doesn’t necessarily exist.

 Let’s suppose that we know that the end of year test is good.
 The student did learn something.
 The test measures (correctly) that gains were made.
 Does this mean that the teacher was successful.
 Not unless there are significant numbers and significant gains and repeated success with a wide variety of students.
 It is a very large leap from the test correctly evaluating the student to the test evaluating the teacher in a cause and effect relationship.